Antimony trichloride: Uses

 It has a very potential use as a Lewis acid catalyst in synthetic organic transformation.

 A solution of antimony trichloride in liquid hydrogen sulfide is a good conductor, though the applications of such are limited by the very low temperature or high pressure required for hydrogen sulfide to be liquid.

 References in popular culture

-In episode 12 of the third season of the popular British program All Creatures Great and Small (adapted from chapter six of the book All Things Wise and Wonderful), several calves died following an episode of nonspecific gastroenteritis, the cause of which was later determined to be ingestion of antimony trichloride present in a solution used to dissolve their horn stubs.
+In episode 2 of the third season of the popular British program All Creatures Great and Small (adapted from chapter six of the book All Things Wise and Wonderful), several calves died at Kate Billings farm following an episode of nonspecific gastroenteritis, the cause of which was later determined to be ingestion of antimony trichloride present in a topical "butter of antimony" solution painted on to cauterize and remove their horn buds.